Converting energy in the ground into low-cost heating and hot water for your home

 In the majority of circumstances – the answer is no.

 Ideally, for maximum benefit and efficiency, a heat pump is best used with under floor heating, but oversized radiators are also an option.

-Project: Weatherpost, Clows Top Client: Private Brief: 420 metres horizontal geothermal ground pipework Completion February…
+Project: Weatherpost, Clows Top, Worcestershire Client: Private Brief: 420 metres horizontal geothermal ground pipework Completion February…